apache/gravitino/content/ApacheWay/NavigatingASFIncubation/README.md

 ## How to Build

-To installed the needed dependencies run:
+To install the needed dependencies on OSX run:

 `install-deps.sh`